Comparison

 Let's talk about widget weight

 Why should you care?
 Because every KB of JavaScript your site loads slows it down.
 Google measures this.
 Core Web Vitals care about this.
 If you're running an e-commerce store or a landing page where conversion matters, a 200KB chat widget is genuinely hurting you.
+Run a Lighthouse audit with and without Tawk.to — you'll see it.

 The response time argument